JZsam/animeWallpapersSuite/README.md

 # Anime Wallpaper suite

-This suite is made to combine some subreddits, istagram artests, and twiter artests that make anime artwork not just wallpapers.
+This suite is made to combine some anime art subreddits and twiter artests that make anime artwork not just wallpapers.
 This suite is going to have a telegram bot, discord bot, website, and maybe an app.

 ## License